Reilly Smith Game Preview: Penguins vs. Lightning

-Reilly Smith will be on the ice when the Pittsburgh Penguins and Tampa Bay Lightning face off at 7:00 PM ET on Thursday, November 30, 2023.
-Prop bets for Smith are available, and we have information to help you make good calls.
+The Pittsburgh Penguins, with Reilly Smith, will be on the ice Wednesday at 7:00 PM ET, and they'll be up against the Tampa Bay Lightning.
+There are prop bets for Smith available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.